Kiribati

 Trade Partners

-Kiribati's most important trading partners are the Tanzania, Australia, and Fiji which, however, together only account for a little more than 30% of overall trade.
-Most imports, about 27.6%, originate from Tanzania, while Malaysia is the most important export market for products from Kiribati.
+Kiribati's most important trading partners are Indonesia, Australia, and Fiji which together account for about 66% of overall trade.
+Most imports, about 18.1%, originate from Australia, while Indonesia is the most important export market for products from Kiribati, followed by Japan.

 Economic Structure